Learning with Shared Representations: Statistical Rates and Efficient Algorithms: Introduction

-We consider a widely studied model with $M$ clients (or tasks) in the system.
-Each client $i$ observes $n_i$ independent data samples $\{(x_{ij}, y_{ij})\}_{j=1}^{n_i}$, where $x_{ij} \in \R^{d}$ is the covariate vector and $y_{ij}\in\R$ is the response.
-For now, we assume a linear conditional expectation function given by \# \E[y_{ij}\given x_{ij}] = x_{ij}^\intercal \theta_{i}^\star \,, \# where $\theta^\star_i \in \R^d$ is the local model parameter for client $i$ to learn.
-Extensions of general non-linear models are discussed in Section \ref{sect:non}.
-In many contemporary applications, high-dimensional challenges arise when the dimension $d$ far exceeds the local dataset size $n_i$, making it impossible to reliably estimate $\theta_i^\star$ using only the local dataset.
-To address this issue, we leverage the shared feature representations among clients, modeling them as a low-dimensional structure in the parameters.
-Specifically, let $\E[x_{ij}x_{ij}^\intercal]=\Gamma_i$ be the \emph{unknown} covariance matrix of $x_{ij}$.
-Suppose that $\Gamma_i\theta_i^\star$'s lie in a shared $k$-dimensional subspace spanned by the columns of an orthonormal matrix $B^\star \in \cO^{d\times k}$, where $k\le d$.
-For each client $i$, there exists $\alpha_i^\star \in \R^k$ such that \# \Gamma_i\theta_i^\star = B^\star\alpha_i^\star. \# Here different $\Gamma_i$'s and $\theta_i^\star$ allow for potential covariate and concept shifts~\citep[Section 3.1]{kairouz2021advances}.
-This is closely related to the factor model widely studied in statistics and econometrics~\citep{bai2008large}, where $B^\star$ is known as the common factor and $\alpha_i^\star$ is the client-specific factor loading.
-The clients aim to collaboratively learn the shared low-dimensional representation $B^\star$ using their observed datasets $\{\{(x_{ij}, y_{ij})\}_{j=1}^{n_i}\}_{i=1}^M$.
-Note that if $B^\star$ is learned accurately, the local data $x_{ij}$ can be projected onto the shared subspace.
-This reduces the estimation problem from the $d$-dimensional $\theta_i^\star$ to the $k$-dimensional $\alpha_i^\star$; thus addresses high-dimensional challenges.
+We consider a widely studied model with $M$ clients (or tasks).
+Each client $i$ observes $n_i$ independent data samples $\{(x_{ij}, y_{ij})\}_{j=1}^{n_i}$, where $x_{ij} \in \R^{d}$ is the covariate and $y_{ij}\in\R$ is the response, generated from a linear model with local parameter $\theta^\star_i \in \R^d$: \# \E[y_{ij}\given x_{ij}] = x_{ij}^\intercal \theta_{i}^\star \,. \# In many modern settings, the dimension $d$ far exceeds the local data size $n_i$.
+Such high dimensionality makes it impossible to reliably estimate $\theta_i^\star$ from local data alone.
+To address this, we assume a shared low-dimensional structure.
+Let $\Gamma_i = \E[x_{ij}x_{ij}^\intercal]$ be the \emph{unknown} covariance matrix.
+Suppose there exists an orthonormal matrix $B^\star \in \cO^{d\times k}$ with $k\le d$, representing the shared low-dimensional subspace, and client-specific $\alpha_i^\star \in \R^k$ such that \# \Gamma_i\theta_i^\star = B^\star\alpha_i^\star. \# Here different $\Gamma_i$'s and $\theta_i^\star$ allow for potential covariate and concept shifts~\citep {kairouz2021advances}.
+This is also closely related to the classic factor model in statistics and econometrics~\citep{bai2008large}.
+The clients aim to collaboratively learn the shared low-dimensional representation $B^\star$ from their datasets $\{\{(x_{ij}, y_{ij})\}_{j=1}^{n_i}\}_{i=1}^M$.
+If $B^\star$ is learned accurately, each $x_{ij}$ can be projected onto the shared subspace, which reduces the estimation problem from the $d$-dimensional $\theta_i^\star$ to the $k$-dimensional $\alpha_i^\star$; thus addresses high-dimensional challenges.